Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/queuing_systems.md

 | Probability that the system time is greater than *t* (for $t \ge 0$) | $P(T_s > t)$ | $e^{-(\mu-\lambda)t}$|

 :::

+### Extensions

+In the real world, systems are often more complex than
+$M/M/1$, some examples of common systems and queuing networks
+are:

+- M/M/c (Multi-Server): Queues like bank tellers or airport check-in counters have multiple servers fed by a single line.
+The math becomes more complex (using the [Erlang-C formula](https://en.wikipedia.org/wiki/Erlang_(unit)#Erlang_C_formula)), but the concept of pooling resources generally reduces waiting times compared to separate lines for each server.

+- M/G/1 (General Service): Often, service times are not exponential (memoryless).
+If service times are tightly clustered around a mean (low variance), queues are smaller.
+If service times have a high variance, queues are longer.
+The [Pollaczek–Khinchine](https://en.wikipedia.org/wiki/Pollaczek%E2%80%93Khinchine_formula) formula is used here, showing that queue length depends on the variance of the service time, not just the mean.

+- G/G/1 (General Arrival & Service): When neither arrivals nor service times fit standard distributions, we cannot use simple formulas.
+This is where Discrete Event Simulation (DES) becomes the primary tool for analysis.

 ## Summary